Welcome to the Gerald I. Lamkin Innovation & Entrepreneurship Center

 Lynnette Fulton-Driver is administrative assistant to the Director of the Gerald I. Lamkin Innovation & Entrepreneurship Center.
 She joined the department in 2005 and became a full-time employee in 2008.

 What We Do

-Our goal at the center is two-fold: 1) to provide learning through the Innovation and Entrepreneurship Institute which has various components; and 2) to celebrate and stimulate innovators in inspire innovation across the generations through the Society of Innovators.
+Our goal at the center is two-fold: 1) to provide learning through the Innovation and Entrepreneurship Institute which has various components; and 2) to celebrate and stimulate innovators to inspire innovation across the generations through The Society of Innovators.

 Listed below are various projects sponsored through the Gerald I. Lamkin Innovation & Entrepreneurship Center: